 By Smash (Age 11)

-As she walks towards her desk the girl goes up to her.
-They mumble for a while then the girl hands the teacher a small black lump with a clip at the end and you just can’t help overhearing;” Please clip the microphone to your top.”
+As she walks towards her desk, the girl goes up to her.
+They mumble for a while, then the girl hands the teacher a small black lump with a clip at the end, and you can’t help overhearing,” Please clip the microphone to your top.”
 The girl then sits down and adjusts something behind her ear.

 Your brain explodes like a bomb!
 Is she a spy? a gangster?
 Or perhaps 009?